bisol/supero/README.md

 It provides a detailed view (including task modification dates), and a update view (all dates are set automatically by the backend server).
 There is a toolbar on the top, which allows for user login (admin/admin) and direct manipulation of the database.

+The task list view uses a single InfinityScroll for the pendng and clompleted task lists.
+While this works, a better UI would have separate scrolls for these lists.
+It wasn't done for lack of time.

 The app uses Spring Boot for the bakend and React with Bootstrap for the front end.
-It was generated with JHipster (see below), saving a lot of time configuring the toolchain and boiler plate code (maven, npm, webpack, tests...)
+It was generated with JHipster (see below), saving a lot of time configuring the toolchain and boiler plate code (maven, npm, webpack, tests...).
 There are a LOT of generated files.
 The ones manually edited where:

 * SuperoTaskResource.java
 * SuperoTaskRepository.java